The case for Canterbury

 How long should I spend in Canterbury?

-Two nights is enough for a taste; three or four gives room for weather and side trips.
+One or two nights can work, with more time if you want restaurants, gardens, or nearby towns.
 If you are adding nearby places, give yourself an extra night so the trip does not become all transport.

 Should I use the UK finder before booking Canterbury?